 Agile methods work in a series of iterations, each iteration producing a workable and incremental piece of software.
 During these iterations, design (and re-design) is done bit by bit, not all at once as in waterfall.

 It is less good at producing long-lasting and well-engineered systems.
 Can you imagine the control software for a nuclear power station being developed with no up-front design?

 This problem was highlighted in the 2014 CRASH Report , which showed that enterprise software built using a mixture of agile and waterfall methods – with an up-front emphasis on architectural quality and design – will result in more robust and secure applications than those built using either agile or waterfall methods alone.

 The strengths of project management methodologies such as PRINCE2 lie in their focus on giving direction and management on a project.
 PRINCE2 and other project management standards or methodologies do not, however, provide any focus in the area of product delivery.

-Agile development methods focus almost entirely at the product delivery level, and do not concern themselves with the project direction or management.
+Agile delivery methods focus almost entirely at the product delivery level, and do not concern themselves with the project direction or management.
 So, agile project management is a way of providing project management and direction to a project which uses agile methods at the team level.

-Agile project management training
+Agile project management certification

 The latest version – the DSDM Agile Project Framework (AgilePF) – was launched in 2014 and is documented in the Agile Project Management Handbook v2.0.

 These courses were designed to help students develop both the knowledge and skills required to work on an agile project and develop the understanding to apply the guidance on an agile project.